 People have long left gifts and flowers at the feet of the Holy Bambino, and nowadays year-round you can write prayers on little pieces of paper provided and leave them for him.
 At Midnight on Christmas Eve he is paraded in the church and placed in the nativity crib, and on Epiphany he is carried in a procession around the Capitoline hill.

-Returning to the wider tradition of nativity scenes, it was in the period between the 16th and 18th centuries, particularly in the Kingdom of Naples, where their construction really blossomed.
+Returning to the wider tradition of nativity scenes, it was in the period between the 16th and 18th centuries, particularly in the Kingdom of Naples, when their construction really blossomed.
 During this time the nativity displays expanded to include scenes of everyday life, and characters such as tavern owners, market sellers and beggars.
 Some of these characters were naughty, mischievous or comical, as the crib makers increasingly mixed the sacred with the profane.

 There are a few beautiful Neapolitan-made cribs from this period on show all year round in Rome.
 The first one worth visiting in between Christmas shopping is in Santa Maria in Via, a lovely little church behind the Galleria Umberto Sordi.
 This eighteenth century crib is found in a small room to the left of the altar, and is lit with blue light.
 In this first picture you see the main crib scene, with the pretty angels above.
 The inclusion of the Roman columns reflects the tradition of the period to place the nativity in a local and familiar setting.
 You can also see glimpses of normal street life.